renickbell/konduktiva/README.md

 #### Issue 2:

 MIDI configuration.
 Configure your system so that easymidi can detect midi outputs.

 That is OS specific.

-### OS:
+### Playing with MIDI

-#### MacOs:

-##### Launching surge:

-When installing Surge music synthesizer, you get Surge XT and Surge ET Effects.
-Open this application called [Hosting AU](http://ju-x.com/hostingau.html) and choose surge as  the instrument in the application.
-Surge will be launched automatically by Hosting AU
+The final MIDI value which is played is a function of:
+1. The note value in relative semitones.
+If the mode contains the relative interval values in semitones of [0,3,7,9], and the note values are [0,0,1,0], the resulting relative interval values would be [0,0,0,0].
+2. The octave value
+3. The scale/mode which filters the relative semitones
+4. A root note ( = the key)

+Each of these items can be determined by a map with beat keys.

+Use all of this information to calculate the final MIDI value.